SekmSet/Pokedex-Angular/README.md

 # Pokedex

+## Introduction

+Application made with ANGULAR

+Find all Pokémons and create your on teams with your favorites Pokémons !
+Have an access to your profil, Pokédex and teams

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Before start this project run : `npm install`

 ## Code scaffolding